pciang/Survive/README.md

 * Blast width increased from 150px to 160px
 * Frost AOE increased from 200 to 300
 * Frost travel 300px over 0.3s

-### Tips
-* Dot takes 1s to take form (does not kill player when passed through)
-* Frozen dot does not move for 6s (does not kill player too)
-* Dot travels at 125px per second
-* Item (or spell, '?') spawns every 5s, and last for only 10s
-* Blade radius is 50px, it spins 540 degree per second
-* Blade rotation is independent of player
-* Frost affect 300px radius around casting point